jmcook1186/ief-prototypes/src/README.md

 ## Gotchas

-Currently `run_model()` is not returning correct values for the `dow-msft` model because the appropriate server CPU types are not available in the aws dataset, so the model is falling back to the most common values in each column.
+Currently `run_model()` is not returning 'correct' values for the `dow-msft` model because the appropriate server CPU types are not available in the aws dataset, so the model is falling back to the most common values in each column.
 Adding new rows to the aws dataset for the given server types will fix this.

 ## Linting